 - Real-world metrics and recommended configurations

-If you’re ready to jump in, you can follow this plan: The Absolute Best VPNs for Your iPhone iPad in 2026 2: A Complete Guide to Staying Safe, Fast, and Private
+If you’re ready to jump in, you can follow this plan:

 - Pick your VPN approach WireGuard for speed, OpenVPN for compatibility